scarlett0018/Dictionary-and-Spell-Checker/README.md

 # Dictionary and Spell Checker

 This project is a C implementation of a dictionary and spell-checking program.
+It is the first project of CSCI2021 in University of Minnesota, Twin Cities.
 The program allows users to add words to a dictionary, look up words, and perform spell-checking on text files using the dictionary.

 ## Features